 No crowds, but Australian Open will continue during lockdown

-Victoria Premier Daniel Andrews on Friday announced a five-day, state-wide lockdown starting a minute before midnight local time, imposing new restrictions that restrict residents to their homes except for work, to shop for essential supplies, care or caregiving, and limited exercise.
+Victoria Premier Daniel Andrews on Friday announced a five-day, state-wide lockdown starting a minute before midnight local time, imposing new restrictions that prevent residents from leaving their homes except for work, to shop for essential supplies, care or caregiving, and limited exercise.

-“The minimum number of staff for it to be run safely, will be there,” Andrews said.
-“It will be happening, but there’ll be no one there watching it.”

-Schools and universities will be closed Monday through Wednesday, and there will be no gatherings permitted for weddings or religious services.
+Schools will be closed Monday through Wednesday, and there will be no gatherings permitted at homes or for sports events, weddings or religious services.
+Masks will be required everywhere.

+“It will be happening, but there’ll be no one there watching it,” he said.

+“I don’t have advice to cancel the event on the basis that it’s unsafe,” he added, saying the latest COVID-19 cases had nothing to do with the tennis quarantine program.

+Tournament director Craig Tiley said the only people who will be permitted on site will be the players and their direct support teams, as well as essential staff members not able to work from home.

+Grigor Dimitrov, who also advanced to the fourth round on Friday, said he feels fortunate the tournament is going ahead at all.

+“I think throughout the past months and everything that has been happening, in a sense I feel like nothing can surprise me,” he said.

-Fans arriving at Melbourne Park on Friday before the new restrictions were announced were instructed at the entrance gates to maintain social-distancing, apply sanitizer to their hands and pull their masks up over their noses.
+Fans arriving at Melbourne Park on Friday before the announced lockdown were instructed at the entrance to maintain social-distancing, sanitize their hands and pull their masks up over their noses.
+With masks not yet required on the grounds, though, many were not wearing them.

-With three big night matches scheduled for Friday, fans will be permitted to enter Melbourne Park.
+Fans will also be permitted to attend the night matches scheduled for Friday, when Novak Djokovic, Simona Halep, Dominic Thiem and Nick Kyrgios are playing.
 But Andrews’ urged people to “exercise good judgement” and not go out.

-Andrews said the measures were a “short, sharp circuit breaker” in a bid to avoid a bigger, longer lockdown as the state combats a “hyper-infectious,” strain of the coronavirus.

-Andrews said the guiding principle of the restrictions was that if people could work from home, they should work from home.
+Refunds would be offered to fans who purchased tickets for Saturday through Wednesday, as well as for those fans who didn’t feel comfortable attending Friday’s matches, Tiley said.

+Tiley said he’s hopeful fans would be permitted back on site for the final four days of the tournament next week, provided the lockdown “has done its job.”

 The Australian Open was the first Grand Slam tournament in a year to allow sizeable crowds.